andreaferretti/paths-js/README.md

 * `data`: contains the actual data to plot.
 It should be an array of arrays, each internal array representing a time series to be plotted.
 The actual format of the data in the time series is not important; the actual abscissa and ordinate of the point are extracted by the `xaccessor` and `yaccessor` function.
 * `xaccessor`, `yaccessor`: two functions that extract from each datum its x and y cordinates.
 They default to `function(d) { return d[0] }` and `function(d) { return d[1] }` respectively, so if `data` is passed as an array of arrays of arrays of 2 elements, the accessor functions are optional.
 * `closed` (optional, default `false`): a boolean used to decide how to construct the paths for the area plots.
 If `closed` is set to true, these will be stretched to include part of the x axis, even if the data are not around 0.
 Use this if you want to be sure that the area paths touch the horizontal axis
-* `colors` (optional): a function that assign to a line index its color.
+* `compute` (optional): see the introduction.

 The `Stock` function will then return an object with the properties `curves`, `xscale` and `yscale`.
-Under `curves` it contains an array of objects, each having the properties `line`, `area`, `item` and `color`. `line` and `area` are two polygon objects, as in the previous paragraph; the first one holds the polygon for the line chart, while the second one is a closed polygon that can be used to draw the area fill.
+Under `curves` it contains an array of objects, each having the properties `line`, `area`, `item` and `index`. `line` and `area` are two polygon objects, as in the previous paragraph; the first one holds the polygon for the line chart, while the second one is a closed polygon that can be used to draw the area fill.
 Under `item` one finds the original element in the data.

 Finally, `xscale` and `yscale` are the scales used to represent the data on the given width and height.
 They can be used to find the coordinates of the axis and draw them.